October 5, 2018:

 Active No Primary Students

 When a student withdraws from their primary school and they have an active Secondary School Association, their status becomes Active No Primary and their membership record indicates W and Active No Primary.
+Active no Primary status should only be used for students whose graduation is imminent, not for those who have left their “bricks and mortar” school to continue their education through a DL school, Continuing Education institution, or another alternative setting.

 When the student is finished at the secondary school, the secondary school withdraws the student.
 This completes the withdrawal cycle and creates an accurate membership record.